DUNE/dune-justin/docs/justin-man-page.md

               specified.

-              --env NAME=VALUE can be used one or more times to  set  environ- ment variables when the stage's bootstrap script is executed.
+              --env NAME=VALUE can be used one or more times to  set  environ- ment variables when the stage's jobscript is executed.

        quick-request   [--name   NAME]   [--mql   QUERY|--monte-carlo   COUNT]